2018 440 Hot Shot Rules

 – Fire proof gloves strongly recommended (SFI 3.3 specification recommended).

-– A minimum 5 lb fire extinguisher is recommended and should be securely mounted within
+– A minimum 5 lb. fire extinguisher is recommended and should be securely mounted within drivers reach.

-– Only racing-type seats, properly mounted per manufacturers specifications, are allowed.
+– Only racing-type seats, properly mounted per manufacturers’ specifications, are allowed.
+A full containment

-a head and neck restraint will receive a 50 lb weight reduction.
+neck restraint will receive a 50 lbs. weight reduction.

 – Racing fuel cell and window nets are highly recommended.

 – A firewall must be in place between driver compartment and fuel cells, fuel lines or tanks.

 – SCDRA has final ruling on all questions of legality.
 A pre-race inspection will be made to ensure SAFETY only.

 – Questions of legality can and will be answered during the pre-race inspection if asked by entrant.
 No guarantee

 of legality shall be expressed or implied during pre-race inspection.
 Legality will be determined in